UKHO/docs/quality-assurance/accessibility-testing.md

 # Accessibility Testing

-## Quick link - how to test for accessibility
+## Quick links - how to test for accessibility

-To learn how to test accessibility in your project read the [UKHO accessibility testing](web-accessibility-testing.md) page.
+To learn how to test accessibility in your web service project read the [UKHO web accessibility testing](web-accessibility-testing.md) page.
+For desktop application projects read the [UKHO desktop accessibility testing](desktop-accessibility-testing.md).

 ## What is accessibility